Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Hidden Markov Processes

 \section{Hidden Markov Processes}

 Our main objects of study are stochastic processes and the mechanisms that generate them---hidden Markov chains, mixed states, and the \eM.
 We touch on several of their important properties, including stationarity, ergodicity, randomness, and memory.
-Readers familiar with the previous work in this series \cite{Jurg20b} may skip to \cref{sec:ProcessStructure}.
+The reader familiar with the previous work in this series \cite{Jurg20b} may skip to \cref{sec:ProcessStructure}.